retroflexivity/lingdata/README.md

-# Homework in linguistic data
+# Homework in Lnguistic Data

 mywebpage is **work in progress**